-OFFICE OF THE GOVERNOR – Complete text of Governor Ige’s Second Inaugural SpeechPosted on Dec 4, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – Complete text of Governor Ige’s Second Inaugural SpeechPosted on Dec 4, 2018 in Latest Department News, Office of the Governor Press Releases

 DAVID Y. IGE

 ʻONI LIKE KĀKOU